ben-levinson/213-git-tutorial/README.md

 There are a lot of online clients that make using git easy.
 Sooner or later (now) you'll probably hear about GitHub.
 There are other services, but GitHub is the largest.
 Using your u.northwestern.edu account, you can sign up for a GitHub student account [here](https://education.github.com/pack).
 That gives you a lot of stuff you may not ever use, but one thing you should use for classwork is the unlimited free repositories.
 Using GitHub to collaborate with your group is great, but make it easy for other groups now or in the future to plagiarize your work.

 ## The easy way: GitHub Desktop
 Git uses the command line, but GitHub does have a GUI client lets you do most of what you would need to do.
 Its good to learn the command line too, but if you're not doing anything too complex the GUI should work just fine.
 You can download it [here](https://desktop.github.com).
 More on this later, but even if you plan mostly plan on using the command line I would still suggest downloading it and logging into your github account with it.
-It should get everything setup easily for you to use your private repos.
+It should get everything setup easily for you to use your private repos, and it lets you see diffs between many files pretty easily.

 ## The command line
 There's only a handful of commands you need to go going: